|Elliott Sound Products||Project 72|

 This project (unlike most of the others, but in a similar vein to Project 19) is based almost directly on the typical application circuit in the National Semiconductor specification sheet.
 You can also use the TDA2050 (from SGS-Thompson), which has almost identical performance and (remarkably) the same pinouts!
 As it turns out, the amp in the NS application circuit is pretty good, as is the (very similar) one from SGS.
 The amp is also very simple to build - if you have a PCB!
 These ICs are a cow to wire on Veroboard - it is possible, but results are unpredictable.

-Figure 1 shows the schematic - this is almost the same as in the application note (redrawn), and with added (optional) RF protection at the input.
+Figure 1 shows the schematic - this is almost the same as in the application note (redrawn), and with added (optional) RF protection at the input (R1 and C2).
 Note that the speaker must return to the central 'star' earth (ground) point at the junction of the power supply filter caps.
 If connected to the amplifier's earth bus, you will get oscillation and/or poor distortion performance.
 R3 is shown as 1k, but this can be reduced to no less than 220 ohms.
 It's there to help suppress RF interference.

 Figure 1 - LM1875 / TDA2050 Power Amplifier Circuit Diagram (One Channel)

 Voltage gain is 27dB as shown, but this can be changed by using a different value resistor for the feedback path (R4, currently 1k).
 Increasing the value of R4 reduces gain and vice versa.
 The amplifier must not be operated at any gain less than 10 (20dB) as set by R4 and R5, as it will oscillate.
 Gain above 33dB (R4 = 470Ω) is not recommended as the distortion will increase.
 In some cases, an inductor may be needed in series with the output to prevent instability with capacitive loads (10 turns of 0.5mm wire wound around a 10 Ohm 1W resistor).
 The most common capacitive load is the speaker cable itself, and 'audiophile' leads are usually much worse than standard grade cables in this respect.